aptly-dev/www.aptly.info/content/doc/aptly/publish/repo.md

     multi-component publishing, separate components with commas)
 -   `-distribution=""`: distribution name to publish; guessed from local repository default distribution
--   `-force-overwrite=false`: overwrite packages files in the pool even if content is different (see also [duplicate packages](/doc/feature/duplicate/))
+-   `-force-overwrite`: overwrite packages files in the pool even if content is different (see also [duplicate packages](/doc/feature/duplicate/))
 -   `-gpg-key=""`: GPG key ID to use when signing the release, if not specified default key is used